Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Evaluation

 \subsection{Qualitative Visualizations}

-We visualize the trajectories of critical points in the original data and the decompressed data produced by our method (MoP), cpSZ, and SZ3 across four datasets in Figures~\ref{fig:SCF}--\ref{fig:FS}.
-The error bound settings are kept consistent with those in Tables~\ref{tab:SCF}--\ref{tab:FS}.
+We visualize the trajectories of critical points in the original data and the decompressed data produced by our method (MoP), cpSZ, and SZ3 in Figure~\ref{fig:FS}.
+The error bound settings are kept consistent with those in Table~\ref{tab:all_datasets}.

-Critical point trajectories are extracted using the tracking algorithm provided in FTK~\cite{ftk}.
-Specifically, for each 2-simplex, we regard all other 2-simplices that share the same 3-simplex as its neighbors.
-These adjacency relations are then grouped into connected components using a union–find structure.
-Nodes with degrees greater than two are identified as branching points, while the remaining nodes (with degrees $\ge$2) are traversed sequentially along adjacency links to form ordered vertex chains.
-If the first and last vertices are adjacent, the chain is marked as a closed loop.

-We overlay the line integral convolution (LIC) texture and the corresponding velocity field across time to display the critical point trajectories.
-As shown in the visualizations, our method completely preserves the original critical point trajectories.
-In contrast, SZ3 produces a large number of spurious trajectories in three of the four datasets except for FS, mostly located in regions where both $u$ and $v$ components are near zero.
-Moreover, both cpSZ and SZ3 distort certain trajectories in various ways, including but not limited to: (1) discontinuous trajectories accompanied by small oscillations, exhibiting zigzag patterns in the trajectories, which indicate slight positional deviations of critical points in the decompressed data; and (2) short-lived artifacts, manifested as "small bubbles" that suddenly appear, split and merge within a short time slab, where these critical points do not exist in the original data.
+Critical-point trajectories are extracted using the algorithm provided in FTK~\cite{ftk}.
+We overlay the line integral convolution (LIC) texture and the corresponding velocity field across time to display the critical-point trajectories.
+As shown in the visualizations, our method completely preserves the original critical-point trajectories.
+Both cpSZ and SZ3 distort certain trajectories in various ways, including but not limited to: (1) discontinuous trajectories accompanied by small oscillations, exhibiting zigzag patterns in the trajectories, which indicate slight positional deviations of critical points in the decompressed data; and (2) short-lived artifacts, manifested as ``small bubbles'' that suddenly appear, split and merge within a short time slab, where these critical points do not exist in the original data.